 I think every camper should have a tarp in their kit bag.

-Fortunately, you can get a tarp kits with all the essential bits in.
+Fortunately, you can get a tarp kit with all the essential bits.

-We show you how below so you too can keep dry when camping.
+We show you how below so you can keep dry when camping.

 Putting up a Tarp Shelter

 In our video above, I show you how to put up a tarp shelter.

 I'm using the Easy Camp tarp kit in this video, but the same principles apply regardless of what tarp kit you have.

 - Unpack your tarp kit and assemble the tarp poles.
 Most tarp kits will come with two poles, just like this one from Easy Camp.

 - Locate one of the main eyelets in the tarp.
 This is usually where there are two guy lines attached, and if it is a good tarp kit like this one, there will be extra reinforcement on the tarp material.

 - Place the spiky end of the tarp pole into one of the main eyelets.

 - Now peg out the two guylines from that point.
 The guy lines go in opposite directions, creating an A shape from the main pole.